New & Used Toyota FJ Cruiser: In Depth

-The Toyota FJ Cruiser is a mid-size SUV that has a colorful design and some of the most impressive off-road capability in Toyota’s lineup.
-It competes with the Jeep Wrangler and the Nissan Xterra, with its simple, bare bones interior design.
+The Toyota FJ Cruiser is a mid-size SUV that has a colorful design and some of the most impressive off-road capability in the Toyota range.
+It competes with the Jeep Wrangler and Nissan Xterra with its simple, bare bones interior design.

 That said, the FJ Cruiser looks the part in every respect.
 With its retro exterior inspired in part by the 1960s-era Toyota FJ40 Land Cruiser, crossed with modern cues from Toyota's newer sport-utility vehicles—and an odd design that involves small rear-hinged back doors—the FJ Cruiser makes a rugged yet fashionable statement for those who want to take to the trail and look good in the process.